 New employees shall be eligible to receive health care benefits on the first day of the month following their date of hire.
-After an initial waiting period of one hundred twenty (120) days of continuous employment, the costs of the employee's selected benefits plans are shared between the employee and the County.
-The County will make itstheir first contribution on the first payroll deductionday for of the first month following the employee's hire datewaiting period.
-Employees, at their own expense, can elect to begin-medical, dental, vision and flexible spending account coverage on the first day of the first month following their date of hire.
+The costs of the employee's selected benefits plans are shared between the employee and the County.
+The County will make its first contribution on the first payroll deduction for the first month following the employee's hire date.
+Employees, at their own expense, can elect to begin medical, dental, vision and flexible spending account coverage on the first day of hire.
 Employees who choose this option are responsible for 100% of the cost of their benefits.

-Employees who take a leave of absence during anythe benefits waiting period may incur a delay in the effective date of County paid benefits.
+Employees who take a leave of absence during any benefits waiting period may incur a delay in the effective date of County paid benefits.
 The new effective date will be calculated from the day the waiting period is completed.

 The County's health benefits may cover an employee's spouse and dependent children.
-To be covered, children must be under age twenty-three (23), unmarried, and legal dependents of the employee.
+To be covered, children must be under age twenty-eight (28), unmarried, and legal dependents of the employee.
 Health benefits may also cover certain other dependent children if the employee has legal guardianship, as outlined in each of the County's group insurance carrier contracts.
 No dependent can be covered by more than one County sponsored benefit plan.
 Documentation is required before dependents can be added.

 NOTE: Effective January 1, 2011, employees may be able to add dependents whose age is greater than 23 to their benefits coverage.
 Federal rules will allow employees to add dependents who will be covered through the month of their 26th birthday (with proper documentation).
-The

-Section 11.01 (1) Last Revised: xx/xx/xx State of Ohio allows dependents to be added following the month of their 26th birthday through the month of their 28th birthday if they meet all the State of Ohio criteria.
+The State of Ohio allows dependents to be added following the month of their 26th birthday through the month of their 28th birthday if they meet all the State of Ohio criteria.